eqDeveloper/arcade-game/README.md

 Frontend Nanodegree Arcade Game
 ===============================

-This is my 4th Udacity project.
+Project from Udacity.
 A JavaScript arcade game based on the original Frogger arcade game.

 ### You can play the game one of two ways: